ARMmbed/mbed-os-5-docs/docs/api/platform/MbedStats.md

 ### System information

 You can use the `mbed_stats_sys_get` function to get the CPU ID, compiler information and RAM and ROM memories on the target device.
-To enable system information fetching, you must enable the following Mbed OS configuration option.
+To enable system information fetching, you must enable the following Mbed OS configuration option:

 ```json
 {